FN10 Other Business Expenses and Activities

 Cash gifts and awards, including gift certificates, are taxable to the recipient, no matter what the source of funds or the dollar amount.
 All non-cash gifts and awards purchased with University funds or donated to the University are taxable to the recipient, but only need to be reported if valued at $100.00 or more.
 All reportable taxable gifts and awards must be reported to Payroll/Accounting Operations for appropriate reporting.
 Following is an overview of taxable and reportable gifts and awards:

-* The only non-taxable exceptions are awards to employees for length of service (i.e., 25 year chairs) or for safety.
-See also Policy FNG04.
+* The only non-taxable exceptions are awards to employees for length of service (i.e., 25-year chairs - see Policy HR49 Twenty-five Year Service Award Program) or for safety.
+Also see Policy FNG04 Employee Reward and Recognition Programs.

 Financial Officers should assure that award recipients are properly notified of taxability.
 Employees will have the value of the award and applicable taxes withheld through the payroll system.
 Non-employees should be notified based on the following: